 'Bounce back loans' – help for small businesses and income support for those missing out elsewhere, eg, limited company directors and self-employed

-Small businesses struggling due to the coronavirus can apply for a new 100% state-backed loan worth up to £50,000, with no interest charged or repayments needed in the first 12 months.
-More than 860,000 'bounce back loans' have been issued since the scheme launched in May.
+Small businesses struggling due to the coronavirus can apply for a 100% state-backed loan worth up to £50,000, with no interest charged or repayments needed in the first 12 months.
+More than 1.26 million 'bounce back loans' have been issued and recent changes mean you can extend the length of the loans to 10 years, though if you want to apply it's best to go NOW and not leave it until the Monday 30 November deadline.
 Here we take you through the loans, bank by bank, and how they can be used to provide income support for those who aren't covered by other schemes – plus the Treasury answers your questions.

 In this guide

-The Bounce Back Loan Scheme has been launched because of fears small businesses can't access coronavirus funding quickly enough.
-While we don't normally cover business loans, Martin's made an exception here, because he believes it provides a potentially useful backdoor support system for those who have fallen through the gaps of other measures.
+The Bounce Back Loan Scheme was launched because of fears small businesses couldn't access coronavirus funding quickly enough.
+While at MSE we don't normally cover business loans, Martin made an exception here, because he believes it provides a potentially useful backdoor support system for those who have fallen through the gaps of other measures.
 For example, if you're self-employed but don't qualify for the Self-Employment Income Support Scheme, or for limited company directors (see Martin's limited company directors' help video too).

 Bounce back loans are separate from the Coronavirus Business Interruption Loan Scheme, which is for larger amounts, but not 100% state-guaranteed.
 If you've already applied to that you can apply to have it switched to this scheme if you prefer.